hyundotio/high-performance-cesium-wasm-sat-viz/README.md

 Setup an env var called `NEXT_PUBLIC_SITE_URL` with your running instance's public URL.
 For local, I use `NEXT_PUBLIC_SITE_URL='http://127.0.0.1:3000'`
 Then I just point Vercel to this repo to build and run automatically.

+#### What are some dots that are moving really really fast?
+They're likely decayed objects; i.e., dots that shouldn't be there that I was too lazy to filter out.

 #### CesiumComponent.tsx has the goods
 If you want to check out how this works, check out `./Components/CesiumComponent.tsx` I tried to document much as possible!